adibqt/BackfireOS/README.md

 Each campaign is fanned out to six adversarial AI personas in parallel.
 Verdicts stream back over Server-Sent Events, are aggregated into six composite risk metrics, and are rendered as a "Backfire Dashboard" with mutated parody memes, a cultural stress heatmap, counterfactual branches, and a polarization graph.

+On top of the verdict engine sits a **pre-launch war room**: a live **Boardroom Mode** where four synthetic personas debate the campaign turn-by-turn (a hybrid Groq architecture, grounded in the per-market stress map) and end on a greenlight / revise / kill call, and a **Regulatory Pre-Mortem Generator** that writes the forward-dated incident report — headline, blast radius, and public apology — the brand would be forced to publish after the misfire.

 ### Target users
 - **Brand managers & CMOs** at Bangladeshi consumer brands (FMCG, F-commerce, telco, fintech)
 - **Agency creative directors** running pre-launch reviews on client work